arobey1/arobey1.github.io/content/python/lists.md

 * [Exercise 4 (Slicing and dicing)](#exercise-4-slicing-and-dicing).

 * [Meet the range function](#meet-the-range-function).
 The range function returns a sequence of numbers.
 By default, these numbers start at zero and are incremented by one.
 The list ends at a user-supplied input.
 The `list` function can transform variables of other data types into lists.

+* [Why range has its own type](#why-range-has-its-own-type).
+If range returned a list data type, it would need to store the entire list it creates in memory.
+When the list is very large, this can slow down your program.
+To fix this, range returns a generator object, which does not need to store every part of the list in memory.

 * [Exercise 5 (Making our life easier with range)](#exercise-5-making-our-life-easier-with-range).